Heckie75/eQ-3-radiator-thermostat/README.md

  off                                            - Sets thermostat to permanent off (4.5°C)

 Timers:
- vacation <yy-mm-dd> <hh:mm> <temp>             - Activates vacation mode until date and time and temperature in °C
-                                                  yy-mm-dd: until date, e.g. 17-03-31
-                                                  hh:mm: until time where minutes must be 00 or 30, e.g. 23:30
-                                                  temp: 5.0 to 29.5 in intervals of 0.5°C, e.g. 19.5
- vacation <mmm> <temp>                          - Activates vacation mode for given period in minutes and temperature in °C
-                                                  hhh: Period in minutes
-                                                  temp: 5.0 to 29.5 in intervals of 0.5°C, e.g. 19.5
  timers                                         - Reads all timers timer <day>                                    - Reads timer for given day timer <day> <base> <hh:mm> <temp> <hh:mm> ...  - Sets timer for given day and up to 7 events with temperature and time